Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: Abstract

 \section{Abstract}

-In 5G networks, base station (BS) disaggregation and new services present challenges in \ac{RAN} configuration, particularly in meeting their bandwidth and latency constraints.
+In 5G networks, base station (BS) disaggregation and new services pose challenges for \ac{RAN} configuration, particularly in meeting bandwidth and latency constraints.
 The BS disaggregation is enabled by \ac{FS}, which distributes the RAN functions in processing nodes and alleviates latency and bandwidth requirements in the \ac{FH}.
-Besides network performance, energy consumption is a critical concern for \ac{MNO}, since \acs{RAN} operation constitutes a major portion of their \ac{OPEX}. \acs{RAN} configuration optimization is essential to balance service performance with cost-effective energy consumption.
-In this paper, we propose a mixed-integer linear programming (MILP) model formulated with three objective functions: (\textit{i}) minimizing fronthaul (FH) latency, (\textit{ii}) minimizing energy consumption, and (\textit{iii}) a bi-objective optimization that jointly balances both latency and energy consumption.
-The model determines the optimal \acs{FS} option, RAN function placement, and routing for \acs{eMBB}, \acs{URLLC}, and \acs{mMTC} slices.
-Although prior studies have addressed \acs{RAN} configuration either from an energy minimization or latency reduction perspective, few have considered both aspects in realistic scenarios.
-Our evaluation spans different topologies, accounts for variations in aggregated \acs{gNB} demand, explores diverse FS combinations, and incorporates \ac{TSN} modeling for latency analysis, as it is also crucial in RAN performance.
-Given that \acs{MILP}'s execution time can be significant, we propose a heuristic algorithm that adheres to RAN constraints.
-Our results reveal a trade-off between latency and energy consumption, highlighting the need for dynamic RAN reconfiguration.
-These insights provide a foundation to optimize existing and future RAN deployments.
+In addition to network performance, energy consumption is a critical concern for \ac{MNO}, since \acs{RAN} operations constitute a significant portion of their \ac{OPEX}. \acs{RAN} configuration optimization is essential for balancing service performance and cost-effective energy consumption.
+In this paper, we propose a mixed-integer linear programming (MILP) model incorporating three objective functions: (\textit{i}) minimizing fronthaul (FH) latency, (\textit{ii}) minimizing energy consumption, and (\textit{iii}) a bi-objective optimization that jointly balances both latency and energy consumption.
+The model determines the optimal \acs{FS} Option, RAN function placement, and routing for \acs{eMBB}, \acs{URLLC}, and \acs{mMTC} slices.
+While prior studies have addressed \acs{RAN} configuration from either an energy minimization or a latency reduction perspective, few have considered both aspects simultaneously in realistic scenarios.
+Our evaluation accounts for different topologies, accounts for variations in aggregated \acs{gNB} demand, explores diverse FS combinations, and incorporates \ac{TSN} modeling for latency analysis, which is critical for RAN performance.
+Given that \acs{MILP} execution can be computationally intensive, we propose a heuristic algorithm that adheres to RAN constraints while providing near-optimal solutions.
+The results reveal an inherent trade-off between latency and energy consumption, highlighting the need for dynamic RAN reconfiguration.
+These insights provide a foundation for optimizing existing and future RAN deployments.